 Note that I have not shrunk any wrinkles out of this wing.
 So far I have only stuck the film on, and I’ve tried to make it as flat as possible by pulling it into place and stretching it around corners where necessary.
 If you are relying on the film to shrink to get rid of wrinkles you’re doing it wrong.
 You’re supposed to put the film on without wrinkles, to the extent that you possibly can.

 Next I’m going to give it a going-over with a heat gun to tighten everything.
 First I need to provide an escape path for heated air.
 A T-pin is stuck through the wing tip to make a small, inconspicuous hole.

 Here I am blowing a heat gun at some little wrinkles.
 None of these wrinkles are serious.
 They’re just minor blemishes.

 This can also be done with an iron.
 Sometimes it helps to turn the iron temperature up a bit for this step so you’re not there all day trying to tighten your film.
 If you are using a heat gun, be careful not to burn a hole in your film.
 It’s a good idea to recognize when this is about to happen, so I would suggest making a 3 x 3 inch square of balsa sticks and covering it with Monokote, Ultracote, or the new Chinese Cheap-O-Kote or whatever they call it, and go ahead and blow a hole in it just to see what it looks like.
 I’ll provide a photo sequence of tightening, and then overheating a test square in Part 4.

 And here’s the finished wing.

-In the next part I’ll talk about how to cut out patterns and cover a fuselage.
+In Part 3 I’ll talk about how to cut out patterns and cover a fuselage.